sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 ### Setting some bounds

-A perceptron basically takes some input values, called "features", multiplies them by some factors, called "weights", takes the sum of these multiplications and depending on the value of this sum outputs another value:
+A perceptron basically takes some input values, called "features" and represented by the values $x_1, x_2, ... x_n$ in the following formula , multiplies them by some factors called "weights", represented by $w_1, w_2, ... w_n$, takes the sum of these multiplications and depending on the value of this sum outputs another value &o&:

 $$o = f(x_1w_1 + x_2w_2 + ... + x_iw_i + ... + x_nw_n)$$